H4RSHj/C-_ATM_Machine/README.md

 4. Enter your username and password to access your account.
 5. Select an option from the main menu to perform an action.

-## Credits

-This project was developed by [Your Name].
-Feel free to use and modify the code as per your requirements.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).